AvirukBasak/shsc-lang/README.md

 #### Todo
 - Finish the lexer
-- Add short-hand assignment operators
-- Add support for keywords to the lexer
+- Add support for literals to lexer